Pickup trucks are going electric.

 Shifting gears to today and California-based electric startup Rivian can take credit for bringing the first electric truck to the market — narrowly beating Elon Musk to the punch.
 In 2019, the new Twitter CEO unveiled his futuristic Cybertruck, which features the utility of a truck and the performance of a sports car.
 After multiple delays, the all-electric super truck is now set to start production in mid-2023.

-The best electric trucks for 2023 and beyond
+The best electric trucks

 Pickup trucks have come a long way from their humble, DIY beginnings.
 Modern-day pickup trucks are as luxurious as they are rugged — and now come in electric versions.
 Here are some of the best electric truck offerings to drive in the new year.